How To Uninstall Apps on Android TV – Even System Apps!

-In this article, I’m going to show you how to uninstall or disable apps on your Android TV.
-I’m even going to show you a way to uninstall those stubborn, preinstalled apps that you didn’t think you could get rid of.
+In this article, I will show you how to uninstall or disable apps on your Android TV.
+I’m even going to show you how to uninstall those stubborn, preinstalled apps you didn’t think you could get rid of.

 Depending on the app, you’ll either have the option to Uninstall it or Disable it from the Settings menu.
 There’s a separate section below for each option.

-If you want to uninstall a system app, then skip down to the third section.
-The process is a little more involved, but it’ll work on any app installed on your device.
+If you want to uninstall a pre-installed system app, skip to the third section.
+The process is more involved, but it’ll work on any app installed on your device.

-To find out an easy way to find unused apps and files on your Android TV, check out my article on Storage Analyzer & Disk Usage once you’re finished with this article.
+To find an easy way to find unused apps and files on your Android TV, check out my Storage Analyzer & Disk Usage article once you’re finished with this article.

 How to Uninstall Apps on Android TV